Suhanshu123/PublicChatroom/README.md

 ## ChatroomFirebase

-I did course on Plurasight and made this android application in which user can create their own chatrooms and can talk to other person who are using this application.
+I  made this android application in which user can create their own chatrooms and can talk to other person who are using this application.

 ![screenshot_2018-04-25-23-11-15](https://user-images.githubusercontent.com/25812257/39267776-73e673a0-48eb-11e8-9899-3c668d7d31e8.png)